cloudflare/cloudflare-docs/content/magic-wan/connector/device-information.md

 1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/) and select your account.
 2. Go to **Magic WAN** > **Configuration** > **Connectors**.
 3. Find your Connector.
-Move your mouse over the icons right after the **Status** column to check the timestamp with the last time that specific Connector successfully contacted Cloudflare.
+Move your mouse over the icons right after the **Status** column to check the timestamp with the last time Connector successfully contacted Cloudflare.

 ## Device metrics